 On any given day, you could walk into the Joey D Golf Sports Training Center and see a World Number One golfer working out side-by-side with top LPGA players, promising junior players, recreational golfers who have been playing for decades, and folks that just picked up the game last week.

 While it would be great to have you come in and work with one of the coaches at our 10,000 square-foot state-of-the-art golf training facility, we realize that that may be easier said than done for most of you.

 The good news is that you don’t have to live in the Jupiter, Florida area to experience the same game-changing results we’re getting with players here in the training center.
 Our team of expert coaches are available for private online training.
-Get the same personalized fitness assessments, individualized workout plans, and one-on-one guidance that the pros get from the comfort of your own home.
+Get the same personalized fitness assessments, individualized workout plans, and one-on-one guidance that the Tour pros get from the comfort of your own home.

-You can also grab the best-selling book, “Fix Your Body, Fix Your Swing,” written by Joey Diovisalvi — better known in golf circles as Coach Joey D. The book guides you through easy-to-follow movement pattern assessments and golf-specific exercises and has helped thousands of golfers around the world optimize their bodies for the game since it was published.
+In addition to our golf eBooks, you can also grab the best-selling book, “Fix Your Body, Fix Your Swing,” written by Joey Diovisalvi — better known in golf circles as Coach Joey D. The book guides you through easy-to-follow movement pattern assessments and golf-specific exercises and has helped thousands of golfers around the world optimize their bodies for the game since it was published.
 (Look for the follow-up “Hang the Banner,” written by Coach Joey D and Coach Kolby “K-Wayne” Tullier, later this year!)